cdnnnn/cdn/file.md

 /* ============================================================
    Append these rules inside the top-level `.run-eval { ... }` block in RunEvaluation.scss (nest under `&__...` as usual).
-   They style the new subgroup icon button on dataset cards and the 320px slide-over panel used to pick subcategories.
+   Replaces the previous panel-additions snippet — width is now 400px and the visual detailing / Apply button are refined.
    ============================================================ */

 &__dataset-top-actions {